 This guide is for general information only.
 It does not replace advice from your prescriber, GP, pharmacist or specialist ADHD service.
 Do not change your medication, dose or timing without speaking to your prescriber.

-If you feel seriously unwell, seek urgent medical advice.
+If you feel seriously unwell or unsafe, seek urgent medical help using the emergency route in your country.
 In the UK, use NHS 111 for urgent advice or call 999 in an emergency.
+If you are outside the UK, use your local urgent or emergency medical service.

 Sources and review